kyma-project/cli/docs/03-03-examples-alpha.md

 ```
 kyma alpha provision k3s
 ```
-If you want to define the name of your cluster and ???<!-- WHAT EXACTLYX DOES SERVER_ARGS DO? -->, run:
+If you want to define the name of your cluster and pass arguments to the Kubernetes API server (for example, to log to standard errors), run:

 ```
 kyma alpha provision k3s --name='custom_name' --server-args='--alsologtostderr'